 Near the end, you also can write about any restrictions or requirements your pet has, but do it in a friendly way, so you don’t scare away potential adopters.
 Here’s an example:

 Read your pet profile out loud to yourself.
-Would it make you want to call?
+Check to see if there’s any information you still want to include.
+And, most importantly, would it make you want to call?
 If not, go back over it, and write something that would capture your heart.